OpenCTI-Platform/opencti/docs/docs/deployment/connectors.md

 ## Connectors status

-The connector status can be displayed in the dedicated section of the platform available in Data > Connectors.
+The connector status can be displayed in the dedicated section of the platform available in Data > Ingestion > Connectors.
 You will be able to see the statistics of the RabbitMQ queue of the connector:

 ![Connectors](assets/connectors-status.png)